 Would you like a marshmallow...now?

-My personal feeling is that marshmallows are best left in the packet - they're not on my list of favourite sweets.
+My personal feeling is that marshmallows are best left in the packet - they're not on my list of favorite sweets.

 Daniel Goleman refers to the marshmallow experiment in his books Emotional Intelligence and Working with Emotional Intelligence in order to demonstrate the significance that controlling impulses can have in a lifetime.